LDNReview

 Quality Wines

 Triple threats are rare.
 How often do you find a singer that can also dance and weep on command like Meryl Streep in the middle of an accident at the local onion farm?
-Or a Nobel prize winning scientist who’s also a tennis pro and a concert pianist on the weekends?
+Or a Nobel Prize-winning scientist who’s also a tennis pro and a concert pianist on the weekends?
 Answer: hardly ever.
 That’s exactly why people who are triple threats are so impressive.
 And so are triple threat restaurants.

-Quality Chop House is an excellent restaurant in Clerkenwell that’s very talented at doing what it does best, classic British food.
-But its younger sibling - and next-door neighbour - Quality Wines manages to be an excellent lunchtime cafe, nighttime restaurant, and wine bar all rolled into one.
+Quality Chop House is an excellent restaurant in Clerkenwell that’s very talented at doing classic British food.
+But its younger sibling and next-door neighbour Quality Wines manages to be an excellent lunchtime cafe, nighttime restaurant, and wine bar all rolled into one.
 Oh, it’s also a shop.
 So, technically, it’s a quadruple threat.
 Whether you swing by at lunch for a piece of saint-nectaire and end up leaving with a hot salt beef sandwich, or a glass of wine and some jamon de bellota on a Tuesday night, you’ll realise that this place is not only a spot of many talents, but a spot that knows how to make some downright tasty food.

 Food Rundown